 I rolled them like a tube while keeping the printed side on the outside and was able to remove some of that warp.

 Use your scissors to cut the DIY washi tape strips.
 I’ve included guiding lines between the strips, just make sure you cut on their right and on their left, not directly on them!

 I found it easier to cut all the strips while always keeping the guiding line on the left side of my scissors.
 Then I flipped the strips over and completely cut the guiding line off, while also keeping it on the left side of my scissors to see what I was doing.

 You could also use a trimmer if you would prefer.

-You will be amazed to see how chameleonic the washi tape strips actually look, depending on the lighting.
+Depending on the lighting, you will be amazed to see how chameleonic the washi tape strips actually look.
 Now they have a soft pastel, almost neutral feel.

 And now in a different viewing angle and light they turn into these crazy metallic vibrant beauties!

 You can keep the strips as they are and use them when you want or you can roll them up so they would look even more like the real deal.
 If you’ve printed several sheets, look for the matching sizes and designs and group them accordingly.
 You can adhere the matching strips together to create one long strip, then roll it into a washi roll.
 I stuck a small piece of my new washi on one of the ends of the long strip and I started to roll it to create the shape of the roll, then I just rolled the rest of the strip over.
 I could have added some cardstock on the inside to make it more sturdy, but I wanted to keep things as uncomplicated as possible.
 Then, to keep the roll from unraveling I created a small movable paper loop (from the scrap guiding lines that we cut out earlier) just like those found on wristwatches.
 You can move the loop as you take the washi out of the roll when you need to.
 You can also use a small paper clip or some elastic instead of the paper loop to keep the roll in place.